With three weeks remaining in the regular season and four weeks of playoffs after that, the season is technically just half over.

 The winner of Emery at South Summit snares a berth, but both will if American Leadership and Gunnison fall.
 North Summit clinches a tie with a win.
 North Sevier is eliminated only if it loses and both ALA and Gunnison are victorious.

-South (eight teams, six berths)9 comments on this story
+South (eight teams, six berths)

 San Juan claims its 16th Region championship and fourth consecutive by beating second-place Beaver.
 Grand clinches a tie for a state berth by defeating Enterprise.
 The Parowan at South Sevier loser goes home, but both do if Grand wins.